4 Common Problems With Performance Appraisals

 Customer needs change with such frequency that only the nimble respond in a timely manner.
 It is what performance feedback needs to do—respond nimbly and with serious responsiveness in a timely manner.

 Managers, who don't know any better, make performance appraisals into a one-way lecture about how the employee did well this year and how the employee can improve.
-In one example, employees reported to HR that they thought that the performance development planning meeting was supposed to be a conversation.
+In one example from a small manufacturing company, employees reported to HR that they thought that the performance development planning meeting was supposed to be a conversation.

 Their manager was using 55 of the 60 minutes to lecture his reporting staff members about their performance—both good and bad.
 The employees' feedback was relegated to less than five minutes.
-It is not the point of a performance appraisal discussion.
+This is not the point of a performance appraisal discussion—a two-way discussion is critical so employees feel heard out and listened to.

 So, it’s a combination problem.
 The best performance appraisals are a two-way discussion and focus on the employee assessing his or her own performance and setting his or her own goals for improvement.